-The LASIK surgeons claim with improved techniques the complication rate has gone way down, which is hogwash.
-These exciting new “improved” techniques all cut corneal nerves, thin the cornea, and cause scarring just like the old ones do.
-Also, if they refuse to report complications, how do they know the complication rate has gone down?
+The LASIK surgeons like to say with new improved techniques the complication rate has gone way down.
+Nonsense.
+The new techniques – like the old technique – invariably cut corneal nerves, thin the cornea, and cause scarring.
+Also, if LASIK surgeons refuse to report complications, how do they know the complication rate has gone down?

 The evidence for the dangers of LASIK is hiding in plain sight.
-The Patient-Reported Outcomes with LASIK (PROWL) study, published in JAMA Ophthalmology in 2017, evaluated two groups of people before, and up to six months after, they had LASIK.
-It asked patients to fill out a web-based survey about their vision before LASIK, and several times afterward.
+The Patient-Reported Outcomes with LASIK (PROWL) study, published in JAMA Ophthalmology in 2017, evaluated two groups of people before, and six months after, LASIK.
+Patients filled out a web-based survey about their vision before LASIK, and several times afterward.

-The PROWL study showed that, overall, the ability to see small letters on the eye chart without glasses did improve after LASIK.
-However, the study also showed that a huge percentage of patients developed new visual symptoms after LASIK.
-Forty-five percent of the subjects who had reported no visual symptoms prior to surgery reported new symptoms three months after their surgery – including double images, glare, halos and starbursts.
+The study showed that, overall, the ability to see small letters on the eye chart without glasses did improve after LASIK.
+However, the study also showed that forty-five percent of subjects who had reported no visual symptoms prior to surgery reported new symptoms three months after their surgery, including double images, glare, halos, and starbursts.

-There was a major flaw in this study: one of the pre-op questions was: “Do you have glare and starbursts WITH OR WITHOUT your glasses?”
+There was a flaw in the PROWL study: one of the pre-op questions was: “Do you have glare and starbursts WITH OR WITHOUT your glasses?”
 Almost all nearsighted patients – especially if they have astigmatism – will have glare, double vision, and starbursts WITHOUT their glasses.
 These symptoms disappear when they put their glasses on.

-As expected, two thirds of the patients reported some visual symptoms before surgery, and these patients were excluded from the tally of those who developed “new symptoms” after surgery.
+As expected, two thirds of the patients reported visual symptoms before the surgery, so these patients were excluded from those who developed “new symptoms” after surgery.
 Result: the study statistics are artificially lower than they should be.
-It makes me wonder if the researchers had a bias in favor of making LASIK appear safer than it is.
+The researchers seem to have had a bias in favor of making LASIK appear safer than it is.

-These ads make patients believe they can throw away their glasses after LASIK, and they will have perfect vision.
+LASIK ads claim patients will be able to throw away their glasses after LASIK, and they will have perfect vision.
 Neither of these claims is true.

 LASIK patients are a danger to themselves and others in dim light.
 A case in point is airplane pilots.